Byont-Ventures/smart-contract-analysis-tools/docs/analysis-techniques.md

 For Solidity, one such pattern is for example updating a variable after an external call.
 This is a classic setup for re-entrancy attacks.

 Static analysis can also be used to help reduce the state-space-explosion problem.
 This is because static analysis analyses the source code and sees dependencies between variables and function.
 This gained insight can then be used to decide to not symbolically execute certain branches.
-Meaning that branches that are not updating state variables of the contract can be pruned earlier for example.
+Meaning that branches that are not updating state variables of the contract can be pruned earlier.

 For Solidity specifically, this was presented in the [paper for MPro](https://arxiv.org/pdf/1911.00570.pdf).
 MPro improved the symbolic execution tool for Solidity called [Mythril](https://github.com/ConsenSys/mythril/tree/develop) with the static analysis tool for Solidity called [Slither](https://github.com/crytic/slither).